espresso/espresso/docs/Routing.md

 ## Rewriter

-Espresso uses a really flexible rewrite engine, which allows to redirect the browser to new address as well as pass control to arbitrary controller(without redirect) or just send a custom response to browser(without redirect as well).
+Espresso uses a really flexible rewrite engine that allow to redirect the browser to new address as well as pass control to arbitrary controller(without redirect) or just send a custom response to browser(without redirect as well).

-A rewrite rule consist of a regular expression and a block that receives matches as params.
+A rewrite rule consist of a regular expression and a block that receives matches via arguments.

 `redirect` and `permanent_redirect` will redirect browser to new address with 302 and 301 codes respectively.